-All such things are decided beforehand, like profit sharing, cost of service and more.
-Both the companies sign agreement that includes all these things and also the budget of the operating company.
-Primarily, this budget allocation is what helps holding companies to evaluate the performance of the subsidiaries.
+All such things are decided beforehand, like profit sharing, cost of service, and more.
+Both the companies sign an agreement that includes all these things and also the budget of the operating company.
+Primarily, this budget allocation is what helps holding companies evaluate the performance of their subsidiaries.

 Advantages of Holding Company

-There are various advantages of a holding companies such as providing asset protection, risk reduction and so on.
-Let’s discuss these and other advantages in detail.
+There are various advantages of holding companies, such as providing asset protection, risk reduction, etc. Let’s discuss these and other advantages in detail.

 Reduction of Risk

 Since the ownership of assets is with the holding company and not the operating company, the assets are safe in case of insolvency.
-Holding companies usually keep the ownership of assets, intellectual property and more.
-This works like insulation for the company, in case, the things go wrong.
+Holding companies usually keep the ownership of assets, intellectual property, and more.
+This works like insulation for the company if things go wrong.
 This does not mean that the holding company is safe from the negative financial impact on the operating company.
-If operating company is financially in trouble, it will reflect on the holding company as well.
+If an operating company is financially in trouble, it will reflect on the holding company as well.
 However, the holding company would be safe from any legal proceedings against it.
 But, there could be instances where the holding company is held responsible for the action taken by the operating company.

-Holding company helps the operating company to bring down the overall amount of tax.
-Management can decide to create a holding company overseas where the corporate tax is low.
+A holding company helps the operating company bring down the overall amount of tax.
+Management can decide to create a holding company overseas with low corporate tax.
 This way profit of operating companies could be transferred to tax heavens, resulting in tax savings.

 Economies of Scale

-According to the experts, holding companies can also be helpful in building economies of scale in operations.
-There might more than more than one company under a holding company.
+According to the experts, holding companies can also help build economies of scale in operations.
+There might be more than one company under a holding company.
 In such cases, it becomes possible to get huge discounts and improved credit terms as the company buys in bulk.

 Gain Competitive Edge

-The relation between the holding and operating company is at par to the strategic partnership.
-Since resources of both companies come together, it helps operating company to get an edge over others in the industry.
+The relationship between the holding and operating company is at par with the strategic partnership.
+Since the resources of both companies come together, it helps the operating company to get an edge over others in the industry.

 Limit of Investment

 There is a benefit for the investors as well.
 Equity investors have the freedom to select the company in which they want to invest in.
 If there is one big organization, an investor would be putting money in all the verticals, whether or not they like it.
-However, with a holding company, it becomes possible for the investor to invest in the company of their choice.
+However, it becomes possible for the investor to invest in the company of their choice with a holding company.

 Easy to Form

-All you had to do is incorporate your business.
+All you have to do is incorporate your business.
 After incorporation, you just need to buy the shares of the companies you want.
-You do not need the approval of the shareholders of the companies in which you are investing as you are not going for a full takeover.
-One good example of a holding company is Berkshire Hathaway, which owns a significant amount of shares in Apple, Bank of America, Coca-Cola and more.
+You do not need the approval of the shareholders of the companies in which you are investing, as you are not going for a full takeover.
+One good example of a holding company is Berkshire Hathaway, which owns a significant amount of shares in Apple, Bank of America, Coca-Cola, and more.

 Disadvantages of Holding Company

 Holding companies usually do not report on the internal management and operation of the companies.
-Since, holding companies are responsible to their shareholders, thus, they only convey about dividends they get from operating companies.
-Many a times, consumers invest in the companies that are partially or wholly owned by the holding companies.
+Since holding companies are responsible to their shareholders; thus, they only convey about dividends they get from operating companies.
+Often, consumers invest in companies that are partially or wholly owned by the holding companies.
 Therefore, the lack of transparency makes it difficult for them to make an informed decision.